hearbenchmark/hear-baseline/README.md

 the [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api)
 required by the competition evaluation.

+Additionally, a wav2vec2 HEAR implementation, based upon speechbrain and huggingface.

 For full details on the HEAR 2021 NeurIPS competition and for information on how to participate, please visit the
 [competition website.](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html)

 ### Installation

+Tested with Python 3.7 and 3.8.
+Python 3.9 is not officially supported because pip3 installs are very finicky, but it might work.

 **Method 1: pypi**
 ```python